Resources for Research on Crisis Informatics Topics

 Resource details and downloading »

-This resource comprised of tweet-ids and a sample of raw tweets (50k) collected during three devastating hurricanes in 2017 namely Hurricane Harvey, Hurricane Irma, and Hurricane Maria.
+This resource consists of tweet-ids and a sample of raw tweets (50k) collected during three devastating hurricanes in 2017, namely Hurricane Harvey, Hurricane Irma, and Hurricane Maria.

 Firoj Alam, Ferda Ofli, Muhammad Imran, Michael Aupetit.
 A Twitter Tale of Three Hurricanes: Harvey, Irma, and Maria.
 In Proceedings of the 15th International Conference on Information Systems for Crisis Response and Management (ISCRAM), May 2018, Rochester NY, USA.
 [Bibtex]